ucb-substrate/substrate2/docs/docusaurus/src/pages/docs/getting-started/inverter/index.md

 cargo new --lib sky130_inverter && cd sky130_inverter
 ```

-In your project's `Cargo.toml`, add the following dependencies:
+In your project's `Cargo.toml`, start with the following dependencies:

 <DependenciesSnippet version="{{VERSION}}" language="toml" title="Cargo.toml" snippet="dependencies">{cargoToml}</DependenciesSnippet>

+To pull in the plugins for the necessary Cadence tools, add these depependencies as well:

+<DependenciesSnippet version="{{VERSION}}" language="toml" title="Cargo.toml" snippet={props.open ? "open-dependencies" : "cds-dependencies"}>{cargoToml}</DependenciesSnippet>

 Let's now add some imports that we'll use later on.
 Replace the content of `src/lib.rs` with the following: